FlyingFathead/ChatKeke/README.md

 In this repository, there are examples included on how to set up the backend either as a local or remote instance.

-**NOTE:** although quite easy and quick to deploy, ChatKeke isn't necessarily the most secure way to set up a web interface for your GPT-2 model; it's highly recommended to use this for small scale testbed purposes only.
+**NOTE:** although being quite easy and fast to deploy, ChatKeke isn't necessarily the most secure way to set up a web interface for your GPT-2 model; it's highly recommended to use this for small scale testbed purposes only.
 Don't run anything too serious on it!
 No warranty, no guarantees.

 # Future Work / TODO